isomerpages/nrf-gyss/_gyss-2026-speakers/Venki Ramakrishnan.md

 our understanding of how the ribosome works and how antibiotics inhibit it.
 In the past, he also worked on histone and chromatin structure, which helped us to understand how DNA is organised in cells.</p>
-<p>Sir Venki received the Nobel Prize in Chemistry for his work on ribosomal
+<p>Dr Venki received the Nobel Prize in Chemistry for his work on ribosomal
 structure and was knighted in 2012.
 He is a Member of the US National Academy of Sciences, Leopoldina, and EMBO, and a Foreign Member of the Indian National Science Academy.
 He was President of the Royal Society from November 2015